August 17, 2023

 Remember, everything in the body is all connected!
 So to truly improve your mental health, heart health, weight loss, fatigue, hormones, or you name it, we MUST address matters like this that collectively keep your body stuck in a state of being off balance!

-It seems a high-quality omega-3 fish oil supplement containing EPA combined with a healthy diet and exercise could be a superior solution for most interested in taking cardiovascular-related preventative measures!
-Remember, you MUST discuss with your doctor what is best for YOUR unique situation.
+A high-quality omega-3 fish oil supplement containing EPA (dose and duration individualized to lab tests), combined with a healthy diet (with whole turmeric root, vitamin E-rich foods, vegetables and monounsaturated fats) and exercise could be a superior solution for most interested in taking cardiovascular-related preventative measures!

 Khan, S. U., Lone, A. N., Khan, M. S., Virani, S. S., Blumenthal, R. S., Nasir, K., Miller, M., Michos, E. D., Ballantyne, C. M., Boden, W. E., & Bhatt, D. L. (2021).
 Effect of omega-3 fatty acids on cardiovascular outcomes: A systematic review and meta-analysis.
 EClinicalMedicine, 38, 100997. https://doi.org/10.1016/j.eclinm.2021.100997